List of people banned from Major League Baseball

-A ban from Major League Baseball is a form of punishment levied by the Office of the Commissioner of Major League Baseball (MLB) against a player, manager, executive, or other person connected with the league as a denunciation of some action that person committed that violated or tarnished the integrity of the game.
+A ban from Major League Baseball is a form of punishment levied by the Office of the Commissioner of Major League Baseball (MLB) against a player, manager, executive, or other person connected with the league as a denunciation of some action that person committed deemed to have violated the integrity of the game and/or otherwise tarnished its image.
 A banned person is forbidden from employment with MLB or its affiliated minor leagues, and is forbidden from other professional involvement with MLB such as acting as a sports agent for an MLB player.

-Since 1991, all banned people – whether living or deceased – have been barred from induction to the Baseball Hall of Fame.
+Since 1991, all banned people, whether living or deceased, have been barred from induction to the Baseball Hall of Fame.
+However, on May 13, 2025, commissioner Rob Manfred ruled that the MLB's punishment on people banned from the league ultimately ends when a person dies as they can no longer represent a threat to the game upon death; as such, the banning of individuals now expires upon their deaths, with eligible contenders for the Hall of Fame including Pete Rose, Shoeless Joe Jackson, and Eddie Cicotte now considered eligible for entry by as early as 2027.

 Major League Baseball has maintained an official list of "permanently ineligible" people since Kenesaw Mountain Landis was installed as the first Commissioner of Baseball in 1920.
 Although the majority of banned persons were banned after the establishment of the Commissioner's office, some were formally banned prior to that time while a few others were informally "blacklisted" by the Major League clubs.
 Most persons who have been banned (including many who have been reinstated) were banned due to association with gambling or otherwise conspiring to fix the outcomes of games; others have been banned for a multitude of reasons including illegal activities off the field, violating some term of their playing contract, or making disparaging remarks that brought the game into disrepute.

 History

 Prior to 1920, players were banned by the decision of a committee.
 There were 14 players banned from 1865 to 1920; of those, 12 were banned for association with gambling or attempting to fix games, one was banned for violating the reserve clause, and one was banned for making disparaging remarks.

 In 1920, team owners established the Office of the Commissioner of Baseball, ostensibly to keep the players in line and out of corruption's way.
-Kenesaw Mountain Landis, a federal judge, was the owners' ideal candidate for the job and was given unlimited power over the game, including the authority to ban people from the game.
+Kenesaw Mountain Landis, a federal judge, was the owners' ideal candidate for the job.
+He demanded nearly unlimited power over every person in organized baseball down to the batboys, including the authority to ban people from the game.
+The owners, reeling from the fallout of the Black Sox Scandal, agreed.

-He banned many players and various others, often for seemingly small offenses, and at times almost indiscriminately.
+Landis banned many players and various others, often for seemingly small offenses, and at times almost indiscriminately.
 In his 24 years as commissioner, Landis banned more people than all of his successors combined.
-The last person banned by Landis to remain alive was William D. Cox, who died in 1989.
+The last living person banned by Landis was William D. Cox, who died in 1989 at the age of 79.